SSL4EO-L: Datasets and Foundation Models for Landsat Imagery: Datasets

 We download all data from Google Earth Engine (GEE)~\cite{gorelick2017google}, with a total of 250K locations, each sampled at 4 different seasons, for a total of 1M unlabeled image patches per sensor/product and 5M in total.
 Each image is \(264 \times 264\)~px, corresponding to \(7.92 \times 7.92\)~km at 30~m/px resolution.
 There are separate datasets for TM TOA, ETM+ TOA, ETM+ SR, OLI/TIRS TOA, and OLI SR. We decided not to include RBV and MSS sensors due to the limited data availability on GEE and the fact that it is not possible to create a benchmark dataset for these sensors due to their age.
-Since TM SR and ETM+ SR are essentially identical, we did not create a separate dataset for TM SR. For similar reasons, there is a single dataset for OLI/TIRS and OLI-2/TIRS-2.
+Since TM and ETM+ use the same sensor for SR bands, we did not create a separate dataset for TM SR. For similar reasons, there is a single dataset for OLI/TIRS and OLI-2/TIRS-2.
 TM data is collected from 4 different seasons in 2009--2010, as the TM sensor failed in November 2011.
 ETM+ data is collected from 2001--2002, as the scan line corrector (SLC) failed in May, 2003, resulting in images with significant nodata pixels.
 OLI/TIRS data is collected from 2021--2022.
 See Figure~\ref{fig:distribution} for a map of the geographical distribution for each sensor.
 Note that it is not possible to sample high latitudes due to lack of winter imagery.

 All TOA and SR datasets represent a parallel corpus (the TOA and SR images are taken at the same locations and dates).
 Due to differences in collection years and cloud coverage/nodata pixels, it was not possible to create a parallel corpus between sensors.
-However, approximately 50\% of Landsat 5 and 7, 40\% of Landsat 5 and 8, and 40\% of Landsat 7 and 8 images are sampled from the same location, allowing for multimodal data fusion studies.
+However, approximately 50\% of TM and ETM+, 40\% of TM and OLI/TIRS, and 40\% of ETM+ and OLI/TIRS images are sampled from the same location, allowing for multimodal data fusion studies.
 The official scale factors suggested by the USGS to map between Level-1 and Level-2 Landsat imagery\footnote{\url{https://www.usgs.gov/faqs/how-do-i-use-scale-factor-landsat-level-2-science-products}} and the visualization range recommended by GEE for each sensor are used to map from float32 to uint8.
 The resulting datasets are 274--385~GB when compressed and can be downloaded from Hugging Face\footnote{\url{https://huggingface.co/torchgeo}} using TorchGeo.